 Are you ever guilty of eating your Maccy D’s behind the wheel, or turning up the radio to full blast?
 If constant distractions are stealing your focus, you’re putting yourself and others at risk.

-Distracted drivers accounted for over a third of fatal crashes on UK roads in 2016, and shockingly, three-quarters of us admit we rarely concentrate on the road the whole time we’re driving.
+Shockingly, three-quarters of us admit we rarely concentrate on the road the whole time we’re driving.

 So which driving distractions are most likely to steer your attention from the road, and what can you do to help keep your focus?